 Despite its reputation as a mere border town, McAllen is a very vibrant city that continues growing at an astonishing pace making a popular destination for new home buyers looking for the lowest cost of living around and offering a great place to call home.
 McAllen metro area is a major city for medical, education, retail, international trade, tourism and manufacturing to name a few.
 A high quality of life and bicultural communities continue attracting all types of people from all walks of life!

 McAllen brandishes a warm and receptive population as well during the winter months.
-Every year, thousands of winter Texans arrive to the Rio Grande Valley, where McAllen is located, during the mild fall and winter seasons, injecting more than $710 million into the local economy keeping our economy going as well.
+Every year, thousands of our winter Texans arrive to the Rio Grande Valley area injecting more than $700 million into the local economy keeping our economy going as well.

 MEDIAN AGE: 28.8

 AVG.
 ANNUAL RAINFALL: 22.2 inches

 McAllen is considered one of the least expensive metro areas to live throughout the nation.
 Residents well ussually spend way less than the national average on everything from home purchases, monthly rents, as well as everyday expenses like food, transportation and heath care.

 McAllen experiences great year-round sunshine, rain, and even an occassional snow occurence (2 times in the last 25 years , but it does happen).
 Texans can enjoy the 80+degree winters.
 On the flip side, the summers can be a perfect time for a cooldown in a nice pool.
 High humidity is also prevalent throughout the year and winters can be quite pleasant here in South Texas.